Karthik2486/Sign_Language_Recognition/README.md

 # American Sign Language Recognition

-Visit the live Web app - [Sign Language Recognition](https://share.streamlit.io/hrushi11/sign-language-recognition/main/app.py)

-This is a web-based model made for the people who can not hear and talk.
+This is a model made for the people who can not hear and talk.
 This model can help these people to convey there messages to the ones who can not understand sign language.

 **About :** The data set is a collection of images of alphabets from the American Sign Language, separated in 29 folders which represent the various classes.